nagypeter/medrec-rr/README.md

 ## The presentation

-The presentation link will be added here the day after the session.
+The presentation slides are available [here](https://www.slideshare.net/craigbarr7528/make-your-microservices-sing).

 ## The code